SaqibMamoon/uNet-paper-reproduct/README.md

 # uNet-parper-reprodct

-This custom designed U-Net achitecture shows generalisability when applied to 2 different semantic segmentation tasks.
+A custom designed U-Net achitecture shows generalisability when applied to 2 different semantic segmentation tasks.
 It can segment the both datasets, separateley, without human interaction.

 The architecture is defined accourding to U-net architecture paradigm (Ronneberger et al., 2015) https://arxiv.org/abs/1505.04597